metacall/core/docs/README.md

 #### 5.1.1 Design Decisions

-- To provide an high level API with a simple UX and to be easy to understand.
+- To provide a high level API with a simple UX and to be easy to understand.

 - To work in high performance environments.